diypool/diy/docs/SetupACardanoStakePool.md

   --mainnet
 ```

-You can now verify weather pool registration was successful by running the following commands.
+Verify whether pool registration was successful by running the following commands.
+First, find the pool id by running this from your cold environment.
+Replace `<POOL_ID>` with the output of
-Replace `<POOL_ID>` with the output of this command below
+this command

 ```sh
 cardano-cli stake-pool id